 Today the Greek alphabet is used only to write Greek, however at various times in the past it has been used to write such languages as Lydian, Phrygian, Thracian, Gaulish, Hebrew, Arabic, Old Ossetic, Albanian, Turkish, Aromanian, Gagauz, Surguch and Urum.

 This alphabet is based on inscriptions from Crete dated to about 800 BC.
-Greek was written from right to left in horizontal lines at this time.
-The names of the letters were slightly different to those for later varities Greek.
+Greek was written mainly from right to left in horizontal lines at this time.
+It is uncertain what names were given to the letters, and some letters had more than one form.

 The Ancient Greeks had two numeric systems: the Acrophonic or Attic system used the letters iota, delta, gamma, eta, nu and mu in various combinations.
 These letters were used as they represented the first letters of the number names, with the exception of iota: Γέντε (gente) for 5, which became Πέντε (pente); Δέκα (Deka) for 10, Ηἑκατόν (Hektaton) for 100, Χίλιοι (Khilioi) for 1,000 and Μύριον (Myrion) for 10,000.
 This system was used until the first century BC.